EmbarkStudios/rust-gpu/README.md

 Historically in games GPU programming has been done through writing either HLSL, or to a lesser extent GLSL.
 These are simple programming languages that have evolved along with rendering APIs over the years.
 However, as game engines have evolved, these languages have failed to provide mechanisms for dealing with large codebases, and have generally stayed behind the curve compared to other programming languages.

 In part this is because it's a niche language for a niche market, and in part this has been because the industry as a whole has sunk quite a lot of time and effort into the status quo.
 While over-all better alternatives to both languages exist, none of them are in a place to replace HLSL or GLSL.
-Either because they're vendor locked, or because they don't suppor the traditional graphics pipeline.
+Either because they are vendor locked, or because they don't support the traditional graphics pipeline.
 Examples of this include CUDA and OpenCL.
 And while attempts have been made to create language in this space, none of them have gained any notable traction in the gamedev community.

-Our hope with this project is that we push the industry forward by bringing an existing low-level, safe and high performance language to the GPU; that language being Rust.
-And with it come some additional benefits that can't be overlooked: a package/module system that's one of the industry's best, built in safety against race-conditions or out of bounds memory access etc.
+Our hope with this project is that we push the industry forward by bringing an existing, low-level, safe, and high performance language to the GPU; namely Rust.
+And with it come some additional benefits that can't be overlooked: a package/module system that's one of the industry's best, built in safety against race-conditions or out of bounds memory access, a wide range of tools and utilities to improve programmer workflows, and many others!

 ### Why Embark?